 - Add the 1 whole egg and additional 1 egg white.

-- Add the rum and vanilla.
+- Add the rum, vanilla, and zest.

 - Cover and refrigerate for at least 30 minutes before constructing the galette.